Your basket is currently empty!

 Medication Mechanisms: Pharmacological treatments typically involve stimulant medications like methylphenidate or amphetamines that increase the availability of dopamine and norepinephrine in synaptic clefts.
 Non-stimulants like atomoxetine impact norepinephrine systems primarily but also influence serotonin activity.

-Natural Alternatives: Dietary supplements such as fatty acids have shown some promise by modulating cell membrane function, thereby indirectly impacting neurotransmission.
+Natural Alternatives: Dietary supplements such as omega-3 fatty acids have shown some promise by modulating cell membrane function, thereby indirectly impacting neurotransmission.
 Certain herbal extracts may have similar effects, although research is currently limited.

 These strategies underscore a multi-modal approach to intervention, capitalising on an intricate understanding of brain chemistry while considering potential adverse effects and individual preferences regarding treatment modalities.